katerina-tziala/fullstackopen2019/README.md

 - the use of MongoDB, for storing the application’s data
 - the use of GraphQL, a modern alternative to REST APIs

 The structure of this repository is accordingly to the structure of the course.
-For each part there is a directory that contains the respective exercises.
+For each part there is a directory that contains the description of the part and the respective exercises.
+The following list is an overview of the course, whilst the *documentation_images* directory contains all the images used in the README files of this repository.

+# Course Contents

 <!-- <br/>
 <br/>